 One of the many scientific problems with the big-bang notion is called the “baryon number problem.”
 In the big-bang scenario, the universe starts out infinitely small, and infinitely hot, in a point called a “singularity.”
 All the energy in the universe, and even “space itself,” is contained in this point.
 The point rapidly expands like a balloon and the energy cools as it is dispersed.
 The energy forms matter—hydrogen and helium gas.
 It is this gas which allegedly condenses to form stars and galaxies.
 Virtually every step in this conjectured process is riddled with problems that are indicative of the big bang’s dismal inadequacy as a scientific model.9 Let’s highlight one of these problems involving the conversion of energy to matter.

 Energy can indeed be transformed into matter.
 This can be done in a laboratory.
 However, such reactions always produce an equal amount of a substance called “antimatter.”
 Each class of particle of matter has a corresponding anti-particle.
 Antimatter is identical to ordinary matter in virtually all respects except one: the charge of the particle is reversed.
 So, whereas a proton has a positive electrical charge, its antimatter counterpart, the “anti-proton,” has a negative charge.
-Likewise, electrons are negatively charged, but an anti-election (also called a “positron”) has a positive charge.
+Likewise, electrons are negatively charged, but an anti-electron (also called a “positron”) has a positive charge.
 As far as we know, it is impossible to create matter from energy without creating an exactly equal amount of antimatter.
 This is what laboratory science has shown us.

 If the big bang had actually happened, it too would have produced an equal amount of antimatter.
 Therefore, the universe today should have an equal amount of matter and antimatter.
 But it doesn’t.
 The universe is made almost entirely of matter.
 This is no slight imbalance; it is a huge problem.
 It is estimated that the universe contains 1080 atoms (that’s a one followed by 80 zeros).
 Each of these has a nucleus made of protons (and sometimes neutrons).
 Protons and neutrons are “baryons.”
 There are ubiquitous baryons in the universe, and yet there are virtually no anti-baryons to be found!